ernesto1/monochrome/README.md

 ### Widgets
 ![widgets](images/screenshots/widgets.jpg)

-# Scripts
+# Supporting applications
-These shell scripts were written to support this conky setup:
+These command line jobs were written to support this conky setup:

-- A launcher script for executing multiple conky configs
+- A bash script for launching multiple conky configs and supporting applications
-- A script to monitor for new package updates
+- A bash script to monitor for new dnf package updates
+- A java program that listens to the dbus for music player activity

-For more details on these scripts [see this wiki](https://github.com/ernesto1/monochrome/wiki/Scripts).
+For more details on these applications [see this wiki](https://github.com/ernesto1/monochrome/wiki/Scripts).

 # How to install
-### Dependencies
+## Dependencies
 You only require to have `conky` installed on your system.
 On **Fedora** install it by running: